-Mike will know by now that Nora’s not the shy, retiring type – she likes to be the centre of attention.
+Mike will know by now that Nora’s not the shy, retiring type – she likes to be the center of attention.
 That’s probably why she took to dancing from an early age – she joined a dance school at the age of three and I didn’t see her again until she was18, still, it kept her out of trouble.

-She’s also very strong willed, as Mike will have found out, and we’ve had many a battle of wills over the years.
+She’s also very strong-willed, as Mike will have found out, and we’ve had many a battle of wills over the years.
 Susan reckons that’s because we’re too much alike, but I think she takes after her mother.

-Seriously though, I know that Nora and Mike will be as happy as Susan and I are, and can look forward to many happy years together.
+Seriously though, I know that Nora and Mike will be as happy as Susan and I are and can look forward to many happy years together.